bonds/winot/README.md

 ## Requirements

 * OpenBSD 5.8 or later
+* [Stack][3]
+* icu4c package
-* a wwan adapter with a properly configured pppd peer configured, or a wifi adapter plus [wiconfig][1] is installed and configured with your wifi passwords
+* a wwan adapter with a properly configured pppd peer configured, or a wifi adapter and a wifi network to connect to
-* your wlan intreface is configured through DHCP, i.e. the IP and other info is not statically configured in a hostname.if file
+* your wifi intreface is configured through DHCP, i.e. the IP and other info is not statically configured in a hostname.if file

 ## Optional